Zastai/MetaBrainz.MusicBrainz/README.md

 ## MetaBrainz.MusicBrainz.dll

-This assembly corresponds to the libmusicbrainz library.
+This assembly corresponds to the libmusicbrainz library (wrapping the [MusicBrainz v2 API](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2)).
 An attempt will be made to keep the same class hierarchy.

 ## MetaBrainz.MusicBrainz.CoverArt.dll

-This assembly corresponds to the libcoverart library (wrapping the [CoverArtArchive API](musicbrainz.org/doc/Cover_Art_Archive/API)).
+This assembly corresponds to the libcoverart library (wrapping the [CoverArtArchive API](https://musicbrainz.org/doc/Cover_Art_Archive/API)).
-An attempt will be made to keep the same basic class hierarchy.
+An attempt has been made to keep the same basic class hierarchy.

 ## MetaBrainz.MusicBrainz.DiscId.dll

 This assembly corresponds to the libdiscid library.

-This uses PInvoke to access devices; currently, Windows, Linux and BSD (Free/Net/Open) are supported (assuming .NET on Windows and Mono on the rest).
+It uses PInvoke to access devices so is platform-dependent; currently, Windows, Linux and FreeBSD are supported (assuming .NET on Windows and Mono on the rest).

+NetBSD and OpenBSD are technically supported (code should be identical to FreeBSD except for the device name construction).
+However, all ioctls fail for an unknown reason, except for CDIOREADTOCHEADER.

 Support for Solaris is unlikely, because there does not seem to be any easy way to get Mono to work on it.
 Support for OSX is similarly unlikely, because I have no access to a system.